 Since the initial shut down in March 2020, Bell leadership and staff have remained diligent in their efforts to stay informed and share information about COVID-19 related recommendations and protocols.
 Our first priority continues to be providing quality care while keeping everyone as safe and healthy as possible.

-The main office at 160 S. George Street is closed to the public.
+UPDATE JULY 2021: The main office at 160 S. George Street is now OPEN.

 In order to minimize risk of exposure to the coronavirus as we continue to operate in the main office and our residential programs, we are